-The magnetic field is detected with integrated Hall devices located in the center of the package.
-The particularity of this sensor is that the angle is measured using the spinaxis method, which digitizes directly the direction of the field without any ATAN computation or a feedback loop based circuit (interpolators, etc.).
+The magnetic field is detected with integrated Hall devices located in the package center.
+The particularity of this sensor is that the angle is measured using the spinaxis method which directly digitizes the direction of the field without any ATAN computation or any feedback loop based circuit (interpolators, etc.).

 The spinaxis method is based on phase detection.
-It requires a sensitive circuitry generating a sinusoidal signal with a phase that represents the angle of the magnetic field.
+It requires a sensitive circuitry generating a sinusoidal signal whose phase represents the angle of the magnetic field.
 The angle is then retrieved by a time-to-digital converter, which counts the time between the zero crossing of the sinusoidal signal and the edge of a constant waveform (see Figure 7).
 The digitized time is the front-end output.